gemail321/python-proreports/README.md

 * tool for building REST API (microservices).
 * integration with AD (Active Directory, Kerberos)
 * support for CIFS/SMBv2 protocol
+* integration with R language
+* integration with Python language
+* reports "man in the middle"

 # What must be done
 * download and install ProReports as local instance